Introduction to Block Cipher modes

 1. ECB mode

 - At the receiver side, the data is divided into a block, each of 64 bits.
 The same key which is used for encryption is used for decryption.
-It takes the 64-bit ciphertext and by using the key convert the ciphertext into the plain text.
+It takes the 64-bit ciphertext and, by using the key convert the ciphertext into plain text.

-- As the same key is used for the encryption of all blocks, if the block of plain text is repeated in the original message, then the corresponding block of ciphertext will also repeat.
+- As the same key is used for all blocks’ encryption, if the block of plain text is repeated in the original message, then the ciphertext’s corresponding block will also repeat.
 As the same key used for tor all block, to avoid the repetition of block ECB mode is used for an only small message where the repetition of the plain text block is less.

 2. CBC Mode

-- CBC Mode ensures that if the block of plain text is repeated in the original message, it will produce the different ciphertext for corresponding blocks.
+- CBC Mode ensures that if the block of plain text is repeated in the original message, it will produce a different ciphertext for corresponding blocks.

 3. CFB Mode